-After performing a coarse knowledge distillation in a compressed domain, fine features, \textit{e.g.}, 3D box sizes and orientations, of the teacher network are required to teach the student network from the viewpoint of 3D object detection.
-In this respect, the decoder decompresses the encoded feature in the channel direction to recover the fine map-view features.
+After performing the coarse representation-based knowledge distillation in a compressed domain, the fine representation features of the teacher network are required to teach the student network from the viewpoint of 3D object detection.
+In this respect, the decoder reconstructs the fine map-view features in the channel direction from the compressed features.
 Through the proposed interchange transfer loss, the reconstructed features are guided from the opposite networks, not their own stem networks, as shown in Fig.~\ref{fig:overall}.
-Specifically, the reconstructed feature from the student network is directly guided from the output of the teacher network and the student network guides the teacher's reconstructed feature distilling the regressive knowledge to both the networks simultaneously.
-During this time, the teacher network was frozen.
-We use the shared autoencoder for the student and teacher networks because, in the end, the teacher and student should produce almost similar results in detection.
+Specifically, since the teacher network is frozen and we use the shared autoencoder for both student and teacher networks, we can teach the reconstructed fine features from the student network to resemble the output of the teacher network $M^t$ rather than the student $M^s$.
+Moreover, the reconstructed fine features from the teacher network can guide the student's output, $M^s$ at the same time.
 The proposed interchange transfer loss $\mathcal{L}_{it}$ is defined as follows:

-where $D$ is the decoder that contains the network parameter $\theta_{dec}$, which is also a shared parameters.

-We present a proper representation-based KD for 3D object detection in both the compressed and decompressed domains to guide the student network to mimic the map-view feature of the teacher network successfully.
+where $D$ is the decoder that contains the network parameter $\theta_{dec}$, which is a shared parameter.
+We hereby present the representation-based KD for 3D object detection in both compressed and decompressed domains to guide the student network to learn the map-view feature of the teacher network efficiently.